brxyxn/tribalrestaurants/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Tribal World Whide - Restaurants Club (Reviews)

+This is an application created for Tribal World Wide as a technical test regarding a job application.

+This application is open source and you can use it as a reference for learning purposes.

+Some useful information you might know about this app:

-* Ruby version
+* Ruby version = 3.0.0p0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Rails version = 6.1.3

+* Ubuntu 20.04.2 LTS - x64-bit

+* ReactJS Webpack for Ruby on Rails

+* PostgreSQL version 11.11 for

+* No tests were run for this application

-* Deployment instructions
+* Deployment instructions (pending)

-* ...